umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Troubleshooting/Structure-Error/index.md

 In this example, there are two `.uda` files who share the same alias which leads to a conflict: it is impossible for Deploy to know which of the files to use, so it gives up and sends an error back.

-You can run into an error like this on all of your environment.
-Sometimes you might also run into it, on a local clone of your project.
+You can run into an error like this on any of your environments.
+Sometimes you might also run into it on a local clone of your project.
 This guide will use an example, where two files are colliding on a Development and a production environment.

 ## Table of content